-The Company's Board of Directors currently consists of nine members.
-The Board of Directors has fixed the number of Directors, as of the date of the Annual Meeting, at nine.
+The Company's Board of Directors currently consists of twelve (12) members.
+Edward M. Giles, currently a Class III Director with a term expiring on the date of the 2012 Annual Meeting, has advised the Company that he will not stand for re-election.
+He will retire from the Board on the date of the Annual Meeting.
+The Board of Directors has fixed the number of Directors, as of the date of the Annual Meeting, at eleven (11).
 The Company's amended and restated certificate of incorporation divides the Board of Directors into three classes.
 One class is elected each year for a term of three years and until their successors have been duly elected and qualified, or until their earlier death, resignation or removal.
-The Board of Directors, upon the recommendation of the Nominating and Corporate Governance Committee, has nominated Jay Kouba, Ph.D. and Oliver P. Peoples, Ph.D., and recommends that each be elected to the Board of Directors as a Class II Director, each to hold office until the annual meeting of stockholders to be held in the year 2014 and until his successor has been duly elected and qualified or until his earlier death, resignation or removal.
-Both of the nominees are Class II Directors whose terms expire at this Annual Meeting.
-The Board of Directors is also composed of (i) three class III Directors (Richard P. Eno, Edward M. Giles, and Anthony J. Sinskey, Sc.D.), whose terms expire at the annual meeting of stockholders to be held in 2012, and (ii) four Class I Directors (Peter N. Kellogg, Edward M. Muller, Matthew Strobeck, Ph.D., and Robert L. Van Nostrand), whose terms expire at the annual meeting of stockholders to be held in 2013.
+The Board of Directors, upon the recommendation of the Nominating and Corporate Governance Committee, has nominated Richard P. Eno, Anthony J. Sinskey, Sc.D., and Matthew Strobeck, Ph.D., and recommends that each be elected to the Board of Directors as a Class III Director, each to hold office until the annual meeting of stockholders to be held in the year 2015 and until his successor has been duly elected and qualified or until his earlier death, resignation or removal.
+All of the nominees are Class III Directors whose terms expire at this Annual Meeting.
+The Board of Directors is also composed of (i) four Class I Directors (Peter N. Kellogg, Celeste Beeks Mastin, Edward M. Muller, and Robert L. Van Nostrand), whose terms expire at the annual meeting of stockholders to be held in 2014.
 Dr. Kouba serves as the Chairman of the Board of Directors.